Winnipeg’s Most Famous — and Uniquely Named — Fast Food Staples

 Winnipeg is getting set for summer and, when safe to do so, welcome travellers.
 With the new Qaumajuq, the Inuit art Centre at the Winnipeg Art Gallery opening, as well as the Manitoba Museum’s newly opened galleries, there’s lots to see, do and learn.

-When it comes to food, this city has a quirky sub-culture all its own.
+But, when it comes to food, this city has a quirky sub-culture all its own.
 And I dig it.
 Forget fancy food and white linen.
-These are cult classics and casual bites that ’Peggers have been devouring for decades.
+These local institutions have survived the pandemic and are still up and running.
+Here, three cult classics and casual bites that ’Peggers have been devouring for decades.

 “The shmoo is forever,” laughs the waitress at Baked Expectations, a funky diner known for its huge dessert menu (as well as salads, sandwiches, pastas and other goodies) in Winnipeg’s indie Osborne Village neighbourhood.
 But it’s no joke.
 “We try new things but we keep tradition.
 It’s been our thing,” she says of the shmoo torte, a decadent angel food cake layered with caramel sauce and topped with loads of pecans, whipped cream and more caramel sauce that’s been a menu mainstay for 30-plus years.
 The recipe has contested origins though it’s said to have come out of Winnipeg’s Jewish community and its name (occasionally spelled “schmoo” elsewhere) is often traced back to the Shmoo of Li’l Abner fame, a delicious and bountiful creature that produced milk, eggs and even cheesecake.